FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

         ))

 Unfortunately, this form builder does not accept our serialized object as it is
 - even though it contains the necessary id.
-In fact, the object would have to be serialized as follows to be accepted by the form validtion process:
+In fact, the object would have to contain the id directly assigned to the person field to be be accepted by the form validtion process:

 .. code-block:: json